vikrantRajan/DanTerm4Week4/CONTRIBUTING.md

 1. Gulp.js has a build step that is executed with command `npm run dev` (into CLI)
 	* To trigger the build, save a JavaScript file in the `src` folder
 1. This file is created with the goal of decreasing the number of files downloaded by the browser; from many to one.

+# File system
+## Folders
+* `/src/js/*` Folder for storing JavaScript source files.
+These files will be bundled into critical.js
+* `/public/jQuery/*` jQuery course folder for storing HTML, CSS, images and other public static assets
+* `/public/social-apis/*` Third-party APIs course folder for storing HTML, CSS, images and other public static assets

+## Instructor provided files
+* Dan will sync in-class content throughout the class duration.
+* Use GitHub Desktop to get the latest files from GitHub.com to your local computer
+* **Avoid** conflicts with Dan's file by applying your initials to your files such as *./math-db/sum.html* and *./math-db/sum.js*
+	* Tip: Update the */.gitignore* file to include `*-db` to hide your custom files from Git